Charles Stewart Thompson: Pioneering the medical missionary

-But his breakthrough occurred when a helped named Masih Charan joined Thompson and acted as his interpreter.
+His breakthrough occurred when a helper named Masih Charan joined Thompson and acted as his interpreter.
 Charan and Thompson decided to focus on Obri, a village 5 kilometers from Kherwara.
-Every day, they would set up a makeshift clinic under a shady tree and this proved successful.
-News spread of how Thompson's remedies were effective, and soon Thompson was visiting every village within a 7 kilometer radius of Kherwara.
+Every day, they would set up a makeshift clinic under a shady tree, which proved successful.
+News spread of the effectiveness of Thompson's remedies, and soon Thompson was visiting every village within a 7-kilometer radius of Kherwara.
 He would start his day at 7 in the morning and end it in the evening.
-His plan of using medicine to connect with the Bhils was a success.
+His plan of using medicine to connect with the Bhils was finally seeing success.

 For 16 years, until 1896, he traveled, often alone, to villages and treated the Bhils' complaints on the spot.
 Thompson did not record the number of patients that he treated or their specific afflictions "for fear of raising silly suspicions in the Bheel's dark mind" that he was trying to injure or perform rituals on them.
-Throughout his travels, Thompson established several hospitals and dispensaries—notable ones being those in Kherwara and Lusadiya.
+Throughout his travels, Thompson established several hospitals and dispensaries—the most notable being those in Kherwara and Lusadiya.
 Here, Thompson did what no other doctor had accomplished before him: he set the scene for a new kind of British doctor, the medical missionary, and opened the Bhils' eyes to the benefits of "Agreji Dawa (English medicine)."